adtsiko/bankApi/README.md

 Create an API that simulates how a high street bank works

 ## Tech Stack
-Kafka, Scala, Docker, bigTable, postgres, (may need a cache[Redis]), minio
+Kafka, Scala, Docker, bigTable, postgres, *redis, minio

 ## Milestones
 - Milestone 1: Is define all the requirement and features required to maximise :white_check_mark: